nikhilpatil12/wiki-chatbot/README.md

 This chatbot is built using a combination of several technologies to create a robust and interactive user experience.
 Wikipedia API is used for data extraction, Flask is the web framework used to build the backend of the chatbot, while Python provides the core functionality for data processing and manipulation.

-- Beautiful Soup: A Python library for web scraping and data extraction.
+- Wikipedia API: A Python wrapper for Wikipedias’ API.
+It supports extracting texts, sections, links, categories, translations, etc from Wikipedia.
 - Flask: A lightweight web framework used to build the backend of the chatbot.
 - Python: The programming language that provides the core functionality for data processing and manipulation.
 - Angular: A popular framework for building dynamic web applications, used to provide seamless interactivity between the frontend and backend.